The Department of Chemistry and Physics is pleased to bring these academic and professional development opportunities to your attention:

 ScribeAmerica - hires and trains anyone interested in a career in medicine, providing classroom and clinical training in emergency department to prepare applicants to be Emergency Department scribes.
 Click here for more information about ScribeAmerica.

 Texas A&M Physics & Astronomy REU Opportunity.
 Application deadline March 15th.
 Click here for additional information about the Texas A&M REU Opportunity.
 Click here for a link to the flyer.

 UC Merced NSF REU - deadline March 1, 2017

 Applications in Modern Materials (AiMM) is an NSF-funded summer research program ideal for chemistry, physics, and engineering students on the cusp of transferring to a four-year institution to finish their bachelor's degree.
 Whether they're interested in transferring to UC Merced or another institution, we're committed to increasing access to research experiences for community college and underrepresented students throughout California.
 To improve the success of community-college applicants, each project explicitly lists the necessary background so the candidate can identify projects that best align with their interests and skill set.

 As the youngest and smallest of the UC campuses, our undergraduate students have unparalleled access to diverse and dynamic faculty, cutting-edge research, and academic support.
 We believe that a summer research experience at UC Merced will support diversity and retention in STEM education.
 Of our 8 participants last summer, 3 were from California Community Colleges; 5 were from at least one underrepresented group (first-generation college status, gender minority, ethnic/racial minority); and only 2 had significant prior research experience.

 Click here for additional details and information about the Mayo Clinic.
 Application deadline is February 1, 2017.

 A world class hospital shadowing program in Europe for Pre-Med and Pre-Health students.
-Click here for additional details about the Atlantis Project.
+Click here for additional details about Atlantis Fellowships.